benjaminwyss/EECS738Project2HMM/README.md

 `py main.py <flag (use -g to generate text or -p to predict text)>`

+I recommend executing the program from Windows Powershell because the text corpus contains some strange unicode encodings that Git Bash shells cannot handle.

 ## Results

 Generating fake text from Onion Articles appears to be able to create fake article titles that are humerous, grammatical, and sound like [The Onion](https://www.theonion.com/).
 Some selected samples with clarifying punctuation added are listed below: